-In accordance with the CPC Policy, all shares (the "CPC Escrowed Securities") held by certain principals of Denovo prior to Denovo's initial public offering are subject to escrow under the terms of the CPC Escrow Agreement.
+In accordance with the CPC Policy, all shares (the "CPC Escrowed Securities") held by certain principals of Denovo prior to Denovo's initial public offering were subject to escrow under the terms of the CPC Escrow Agreement.
 Upon completion of the Qualifying Transaction, 10% of the CPC Escrowed Securities were released.
-The remaining CPC Escrowed Securities will be released in six equal tranches of 15% every six months thereafter until all CPC Escrow Securities have been released.
-If the Company graduates from Tier 2 to Tier 1 of the Exchange, the CPC Escrow Securities will be subject to a release schedule that provides that 25% of the CPC Escrow Securities would have been released on September 22, 2011 and an additional 25% released every six months thereafter, until all of the CPC Escrow Securities have been released, applied retroactively.
+The remaining CPC Escrowed Securities were released in six equal tranches of 15% every six months thereafter until all CPC Escrow Securities were released in September 2014.